 Meyer alleges she suffered workplace discrimination as a gay woman in a relationship with a coach, that the school retaliated against her and that she was paid less than a male counterpart for similar work.

-The eight-person jury, made up of five women and three men, heard 13 days of testimony that included football coach Kirk Ferentz and wrestling coach Tom Brands.
+The jury of five women and three men heard 13 days of testimony that included athletic director Gary Barta, football coach Kirk Ferentz and wrestling coach Tom Brands.

 Meyer's lawyers closed their case by bringing up a memo - sent from Meyer to Barta a day before she was reassigned outside of athletics - that outlined many of the concerns of gender and sexual discrimination that ultimately led her to sue her former employer.

 Meyer's team also brought up an email from the university acknowledging that it was moving Meyer from the department because Griesbaum had threatened to sue the school and that she had made their relationship public through the media.

 In summing up the state's defense, Iowa Assistant Attorney General George Carroll told jurors, ''This case is not about Tracey Griesbaum,'' adding that Meyer was transferred outside of athletics because she had behaved ''intolerably'' in the months following Griesbaum's firing.
 Carroll also argued that there's no history of discrimination against gay coaches with the Hawkeyes.